codemewel/hello-world/README.md

 # hello-World
 Hello World repository for Git tutorial.
 This is an example repository for the Git.
+This focuses on git and using github.

 This repository is built step by step.